 It's very rare to have one of these cartridges not recognised, but if the light doesn't come on after wiping the chip just get in touch and we'll replace the cartridge!

-The main cause of poor print quality is when a PULL tab or tear off strip has not been fully removed from the cartridge.
-This can prevent or restrict the flow of ink causing poor performance.
+Indeed, the main cause of poor print quality is when a PULL tab or tear off strip has not been fully removed from the cartridge.
+This is the first thing to check during installation.

 Sometimes when the plastic strip is fully removed, adhesive can remain partially blocking the air hole beneath, again, restricting ink flow in the process.